The orbital period and inclination of the neutron star X-ray transient MAXI J1807+132: Observations and data reduction

 In order to quantify the possible influence of seeing variations on the photometry, we computed the Pearson linear correlation coefficient, $r$, between the seeing and the differential $R$-band magnitude for each individual night.
-This yielded $r = 0.04$ ($p = 0.73$), $r = -0.12$ ($p = 0.42$), and $r = -0.07$ ($p = 0.84$) for Jun 24, Jun 25 and Jul 28, respectively.
+This yielded $r = 0.04$ ($p = 0.73$), $r = -0.12$ ($p = 0.42$), and $r = -0.07$ ($p = 0.84$) for 24 June, 25 June, and 28 July, respectively.
 Thus, in all cases we obtained $|r| < 0.2$, with the associated $p$-values far exceeding the conventional significance threshold of 0.05.
 This indicates that there is no statistically significant correlation between the seeing and the measured flux.
 We therefore conclude that the observed variability is intrinsic to J1807 and not an artefact due to variable atmospheric conditions.